Andrew Benintendi Preview, Player Props: White Sox vs. Padres

 - Benintendi leads Chicago in OBP (.326), slugging percentage (.356) and OPS (.682) this season.

-- Looking at the 146 games he has played this season, he's hit a long ball in five of them (3.4%), and in 0.8% of his trips to the dish.
+- He has gone deep in 3.4% of his games this season, and 0.8% of his trips to the dish.

-- Benintendi has had at least one RBI in 25.3% of his games this year (37 of 146), with more than one RBI seven times (4.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Benintendi has had an RBI in 37 games this year (25.3%), including seven multi-RBI outings (4.8%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 38.4% of his games this season, with more than one run scored in 7.5%.
+- He has scored in 38.4% of his games this year, with two or more runs scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.